 In my nearly twenty years in the industry, I've seen diversity and inclusion come on a long way.
+What qualities are most valuable in a leader?
 Approachable and passionate about their craft and guests.

-"You are the artist of vour own life.
+What's the most interesting thing you've seen or heard recently?
+"You are the artist of your own life.
 Don't hand the paintbrush to anyone else."